Raoni

 Raoni (also known as Raoni: The Fight for the Amazon) is a 1978 French-Belgian documentary film directed by Jean-Pierre Dutilleux and Luiz Carlos Saldanha on the life of Raoni Metuktire.
 The film portrays issues surrounding the survival of the indigenous tribes of north central Brazil.
 It was nominated for an Academy Award for Best Documentary Feature.

-Actors
+Cast

-The actors who played in this movie were Marlon Brando, Clive Kelly, Jacques Perrin, Paulo César Pereio, Raoni and Cláudio Villas Boas.
+Besides its titular subject, Raoni, the film featured Marlon Brando, Clive Kelly, Jacques Perrin, Paulo César Pereio, and Cláudio Villas Boas.